SIT’s Zero Fees Scheme allows

 The Zero Fees Scheme continues to be available as a result of present Government policies.
 Although not foreseen, SIT is unable to guarantee ongoing Zero Fees provision should for any reason present funding arrangements and/or Government policies be reviewed.

-SIT’s refund policy for domestic students is available as an Adobe PDF file here.
+SIT’s refund policy for domestic students is available here.

 The story behind the Zero Fees Scheme